Pups For Sale | Puppy Availability

 Delivery Options We Offer

 If you are not able to pick up your pup, we may be able to meet at a halfway point to exchange.
-We can also deliver your pup to your house for a nominal fee. (basically our gas and toll costs)
+We can also deliver your pup to your house for a nominal fee. (our fee is the miles we drive times the current government mileage rate)

 Your Pup Will Be Socialized- The Importance of Puppy Socialization